-Issued: May 11, 2018 By Bill Scott President and CEO Boyne City, Michigan
+Issued: February 1, 2024By Shaun LampPresident and CEO Boyne City, Michigan

 Available for commercial and industrial Member-Consumers that desire primary voltage service for general use where the Maximum Demand is 500 kW or more.
 This load will be separately metered with a recording watt-hour demand meter that uses electronic memory for recording data.
-The Member-Consumer must provide a dedicated (non-shared) phone service or other communication method acceptable to the Cooperative to the metering location.